SeanMcFarlane/RTFD/README.txt

 REQUIRED PACKAGES:
 libsfml-dev

+Linux is strongly recommended for testing this project.

 An SFML-free version is included in the project, for when you don't need any GUI and just want to profile performance.
 To use this version, execute demo_prof.exe instead.